damnkrishna/CyberGaurd-j/C3ihub-Work/14-7-2026-reportwriting.md

 Well the interview went great and just waiting for the feedback on my interview lets see

 my interview went too well and great not gonna lie it was great

+so a little things got fucked up as the hr called last night and she was not aware that i have still not completed my degree and this is such a unique case as i was referal type my interview went great i am in perfect position as a join the only the thing that is fucking all this up is the policy now which she said she will get back to me by today

+i dont think they will change the rule and policy for me and its crazy how they are ready to change rule for nisarg adhikari but not for a general student i am quite in a position i dont know what to do but i am not expecting anything from anyone rn

+i will start my next run will start working on developing more skills in cyber security but now i understand this is the field i can keep working in for years and have fun in it

+definitely the pay will be less but its fun to explain to others and to spend time on